mezzio/mezzio/docs/book/reference/migration/to-v2.md

 For any users who were _extending_ the class, you will need to update your extension accordingly.

-## zend-view renderer changes
+## laminas-view renderer changes

-Expressive 2.0 will use zend-expressive-zendviewrenderer 1.3+ if that renderer is chosen.
+Mezzio 2.0 will use mezzio-laminasviewrenderer 1.3+ if that renderer is chosen.
 Starting with 1.3.0 of that renderer, you may now pass a boolean `false` value for the `layout` variable when calling either `addDefaultParam()` or `render()` on the renderer instance in order to disable the layout.

 ## Twig renderer changes

-Expressive 2.0 will use zend-expressive-twigrenderer 1.3+ if that renderer is chosen.
+Mezzio 2.0 will use mezzio-twigrenderer 1.3+ if that renderer is chosen.
 Starting with 1.3.0 of that renderer, Twig 2.1+ is now supported.